Jenni-Hawk/Advanced_Topic_Modeling/README.md

 #### How will performance of the models be determined?</ins>
 - LSA vs BERTopic will be quantitatively scored based on how well humans interpret the coherence of topics.
 - For each model, a random sampling of content is taken from each topic.
-'Intruder' content is randomly injected into each topic.
+We'll call this "Intruder" content.
+"Intruder" content is randomly injected into each topic.
 Humans are asked to identify the intruder content.
 Scoring is based correctly identify the intruder content.
 This indicates the strength of coherence of a topic that an algorithm creates.
   - [BERTopic Scoring Code](https://github.com/Jenni-Hawk/Advanced_Topic_Modeling/blob/main/BERTopic_Scoring_WITH_RETWEETS.ipynb)
   - [LSA Scoring Code](https://github.com/Jenni-Hawk/Advanced_Topic_Modeling/blob/main/LSA_Scoring_WITH_RETWEETS_Intruders.ipynb)